brawl30092004-lab/sakr-store-manger/docs/GIT_TESTING_COMPREHENSIVE_GUIDE.md

 **Goal:** Test interaction between publish and sync operations

 **Steps:**
-1. On Device 2: Make changes and publish
+1. On GitHub: Make a change to any product and commit
-2. On Device 1:
+2. In app:
-   - Click sync button
+   - Click sync button (🔄)
-   - WHILE sync is running, try to click "Publish to Store"
+   - WHILE sync is running (loading spinner visible), try to click "Publish to Store"
    - ✅ **Expected:**
-     - Publish button disabled during sync
+     - Publish button should be disabled during sync
-     - OR error message: "Sync in progress"
+     - OR error message: "Sync in progress, please wait"
+     - No action taken until sync completes

-     - After sync completes, publish works
+3. After sync completes:
+   - Make a local edit
+   - Try "Publish to Store"
+   - ✅ **Expected:** Works normally

 **Pass Criteria:**
 - ✅ Can't publish during sync
-- ✅ Clear UI feedback
+- ✅ Clear UI feedback (disabled button or error)
-- ✅ No race conditions
+- ✅ No race conditions or git corruption

 ---